Tom the Dancing Bug by Ruben Bolling for April 01, 2011

 3. Ssejhill hiker sq

-ssejhill about 13 years ago
+ssejhill over 13 years ago

 Fairly close to reality … just without the bombing (yet).
 It does seem that war has been declared on teachers and schools (severe budget cuts, unilateral removal of collective bargaining rights, …) while our military budget sees no limit and gets everything and more than they ask for.